thilinianjalika/XAI-Research-Project/README.md

 ## Srinidee

 Provide a novel model-specific, local XAI solution to enhance the model interpretability of binary logistic regression model focus on LR by developing a novel counterfactual rule generation mechanism related to the text classification domain.

-## Thilini Anjalika

-Provide a novel model-specific, local  XAI solution to enhance the model interpretability of ensemble models focus on Random forest by developing a novel counterfactual rule generation mechanism related to the text classification domain.

 ## Lakshani N.V.M.